edoars/revise-cross-parameters/README.md

 # Revise Cross Parameters

-Rust library for estimating the cost of a forgery attack on CROSS involving the fixed-weight distribution of the second challenge.
+Rust library for estimating the cost of a forgery attack on CROSS involving the fixed-weight distribution of the second challenge, as detailed in [`BLPST25`](https://eprint.iacr.org/2025/127).

+Contributors are:

+- Michele Battagliola
+- Riccardo Longo
+- Federico Pintore
+- Edoardo Signorini
+- Giovanni Tognolini

 ## Installation